PXgamer/chillies-db/chillies/capsicum-frutescens/siling-labuyo.md

 ## Description

 > A relatively small bush, which produces small fruit with a fiery heat.
-This chili is native to the Philippines.
+This chilli is native to the Philippines.
 They have pungent fruit, that characteristically point upwards.
 Usually ripening from a deep green, to a vibrant red, but varieties can have a range of different coloured fruit.

 ## General Information